 The proof uses the algebraic Sato-Tate group of Banaszak and Kedlaya, which, for $g \le 3$, uniquely determines ST_A .

 Exhibiting Sato-Tate groups of abelian surfaces

-Remarkably, the 34 Sato-Tate groups that can arise over \mathbb{Q} can all be realized as the Sato-Tate group of the Jacobian of a hyperelliptic curve.
+Remarkably, the 34 Sato-Tate groups that can arise for an abelian surface over \mathbb{Q} can all be realized via Jacobians of genus 2 curves.